-This account represents 12% input tax on purchases of goods and services.
+Vat Inputs represents 12% input tax on purchases of goods and services.
 Input VAT is creditable against Output VAT in the subsequent period.
-Balance of this account is P3,797 as of June 30, 2023 and P42,000 as of December 31, 2022.

 8. Investment in an Associate

 Investment in an Associate represents the 29.93% equity interest in ATN Solar Energy Group, Inc. (ATN Solar).
 Management believes that it exercises significant influence over the financial and operating policies of ATN Solar.